p4lang/p4c/docs/JSON_format.md

 - `calculation`: the name of the calculation to use to compute the checksum
 - `if_cond`: null if the checksum needs to be updated unconditionally, otherwise a boolean expression, which will determine whether or not the checksum gets updated.
-See [here]
-    (#the-type-value-object) for more information on expressions format.
+See [here](#the-type-value-object) for more information on expressions format.

 ### `learn_lists`